fredoverflow/karel/README.md

 | F5       | `pickBeeper();`   | Karel picks a beeper from the square he currently stands on.<br>Fails if there is no beeper. |
 | F6       | `dropBeeper();`   | Karel drops a beeper onto the square he currently stands on.<br>Fails if there already is a beeper. |

+An optional `moveBackward();` command appears in 5 recursive problems (3.1.1 through 3.3.1) to illustrate recursive ascent.

 ### Custom commands

 Sometimes the same sequence of commands appears multiple times: